m-ender/ppcg-genetic-algorithms/python/README.md

 ### Running the game

-Clone the repository and run as
+Clone the repository, go into the `./python` directory and run as

     python game.py